Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LUM8i_wyJ-Y.md

 # [November 24th, 2020 Livestream](../2020-11-24.md)
 ## Q&A: I have 24 (CPU) cores, can you make more use of it ?
 https://www.youtube.com/watch?v=LUM8i_wyJ-Y
-This question was possibly duplicated with a more recent answer: [September 6th, 2022 Livestream Q&A: Can the game utilise cores more?](./yt-YeQ2gCzubKQ.md) [https://www.youtube.com/watch?v=YeQ2gCzubKQ](https://www.youtube.com/watch?v=YeQ2gCzubKQ)
+This question was possibly duplicated with a more recent answer: [October 18th, 2022 Livestream Q&A: Does it support multiple cores well?](./yt-7hyn0Ga2fKM.md) [https://www.youtube.com/watch?v=7hyn0Ga2fKM](https://www.youtube.com/watch?v=7hyn0Ga2fKM)

 ### Topics